 Is there a legal requirement to carry out a wellbeing risk assessment?

-There is no legislation that specifically mentions work-related stress however under the Health and Safety at Work Order (NI) 1978 employers have a duty to ensure so far as is reasonably practicable the health, safety and welfare of employees at work.
+There is no legislation that specifically mentions work-related stress however under Article 4 of the Health and Safety at Work Order (NI) 1978 employers have a duty to ensure so far as is reasonably practicable the health, safety and welfare of employees at work.

-Additionally there are duties placed upon employers to assess risks to health.
-These duties are contained within the Management of Health and Safety at Work Regulations (Northern Ireland) 2000.
-In the past these duties focused on physical well-being but it is now recognised that it applies to psychological health and well-being.
+Additionally there are duties placed upon employers to assess risks to health – including mental health.
+These duties are contained within regulation 3 of the Management of Health and Safety at Work Regulations (Northern Ireland) 2000.

 In 2004 the HSE developed a set of principles (The Management Standards) to help employers comply with the law.